 Task Settings apply to the actual AWS Fargate Task (container) running the scanning agents.
-The default settings within the CloudFormation Template are to run the agents with 2vCPU and 4GB of Memory.
-This is suitable in 99% of the cases and certainly when you get started.
+The default settings within the CloudFormation Template are to run the agents with 1vCPU and 3GB of Memory.
+This is suitable for all use cases and file types at this time.
 You also set the values for Scaling Threshold, Min Agents and Max Agents during the CloudFormation Stack creation.
 Whether you've determined you need to tune regions or reset all regions to new defaults, this section is to allow you to easily modify the running values of each of the scanning agents.

 When you first enable a bucket for protection you are prompted to select a VPC and two Subnets to run the agents in for that region.
 There may be times you want to change these values after the fact which can easily be done on this page.

 |Select Region||Allows you to set the fields as the global default or individually by region|

 |Scaling Threshold||This is the value that determines the number of entries in the work queue before a scaling event happens.
 There are a number of considerations here that can affect what this value should be.
 Review the Sizing Discussion to get more details on how to think through this|

 |Min Agents||The minimum number of scanning agents you'd like running by default or in the given region.
 This value can be

 |Max Agents||The maximum number of scanning agents you would like to possibly scale to.
 This number can be anything greater or equal to the minimum (except 0).|

 |CPU||The amount of vCPU you would like allocated to each agent.
 Each additional auto-scaled agent would also have this value.|